jupyter/notebook/docs/source/migrate_to_notebook7.md

-# Migrating to Notebook 7
+mMm# Migrating to Notebook 7

 _Updated 2023-05-17_